 Consult Your Agent

-An additional precaution you can take to avoid a contractor scam in Bloomfield HIlls is to consult you experienced real estate agent.
+An additional precaution you can take to avoid a contractor scam in Metro Detroit is to consult you experienced real estate agent.
 While your agent can’t recommend or reject contractors, she does have knowledge of this kind of work – how much it costs, how long it should take, and so on.
 Our agents can provide this kind of valuable assistance.